 Pull out impeller, using a suitable extractor (available from the manufacturer of the raw-water pump).

-Pull out impeller together with the cam, using pliers.
+If no extractor is available, pull out impeller together with the eccentric, using a pair of pliers.

 Installation is to be carried out in reverse sequence.